core-wg/href/draft-ietf-core-href.md

 Table 8 in {{Appendix A of -dash18}} lists the initial mapping from CRI scheme numbers to URI scheme names.
-(This table was developed with a previous Internet-Draft of the RFC derived from this document but is not copied into the actual RFC because it will be out-of-date quickly, and because IANA registry should be the focal point for users of this registry, anyway.)
+(This table was developed with a previous revision of the Internet-Draft of the RFC derived from this document but is not copied into the current draft or the actual RFC because it will be out-of-date quickly, and because the IANA registry should be the focal point for users of this registry, anyway.)

 The assignments from this table can be extracted from the XML form of